Department of Chemistry

 CHEM 5375.
 Organometallic Chemistry.
 3 Hours.

-Students examine organometallic chemistry through a detailed presentation of structure and bonding.
-In addition, students focus on these principles with in-depth discussions of organometallic reaction mechanisms, advances in catalysis, carbene complexes. metathesis reactions, application to organic synthesis, and cluster compounds.
+Students examine organometallic chemistry with emphasis on structure and bonding, and analyze organometallic reaction mechanisms, advances in catalysis, carbene complexes, metathesis reactions, applications to organic synthesis, and cluster compounds.

 CHEM 5381.
 Advanced Physical and Chemical Thermodynamics.
 3 Hours.